Cube-OS/cubeOS/docs/obc-docs/comms-setup.rst

 Each board will have some debug port available, which will then be connected to your computer via USB.
-See the appropriate `KubOS for the {OBC} > Working with the {OBC}` document for more information.
+See the appropriate `CubeOS for the {OBC} > Working with the {OBC}` document for more information.

 Running Locally
 ~~~~~~~~~~~~~~~

-If you are not using the Kubos SDK image and are instead running everything locally, you will need
+If you are not using the CubeOS SDK image and are instead running everything locally, you will need
 to manually set up a serial connection.

 Connect your OBC to your host computer and then determine the device name which it was assigned.